amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

   - > In Tulu the nominative is 'î;' but the oblique cases are formed upon the base of 'ni' or 'nin.'
   From page [308](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-308)]

   - > ...
-The Telugu nominative is 'nîvu,' expanded from 'nî' by the addition of the euphonic particle 'vu:' 'nîvu,' Tel., thou...
+The Telugu nominative is 'nîvu,' expanded from 'nî' by the addition of the euphonic particle 'vu:' 'nîvu,' Tel., thou ...
 In the oblique cases ... uses 'nî' as its inflexional base, and also as its possessive.
 The objective alone follows the example of the other dialects in abbreviating the included vowel, and appending a final nasal.
 That case is 'ni-nu,' 'nin-u,' or 'nin-nu,' and is evidently formed from a nominative 'nîn-u.'
   [From page [309](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-309)]

 - > The compound sound of 'ñj' or 'ny,' in the Malayâla 'ñjân' or 'nyân' is a middle point between 'n' of 'nân,' and the 'y' of 'yân.'
 It is a softened and nasalised form of 'n,' from which the change to 'y' is easily made.
 In like manner, 'nîn,' the original form of the pronoun of the second person singular in all the Drâvidian dialects, has become in Tamil, first 'nîÿ,' then 'nî;' and in the verbal terminations 'aiy,' 'i,' and 'ei.'